Skip to Content

 It’s vital to note that canine aggression is deemed both a training and a medical problem.
 Lack of proper training that leads to aggravated aggressive behavior necessitates veterinary and professional attention.

-When dog aggression is a training issue, you must take a preventive approach.
-This includes teaching your puppy bite inhibition, not to jump up at people, and not to snarl when their things are touched, among others.
-All this should be initiated as early as when your puppy is 8 weeks old.
+You must take a preventive approach when dog aggression is a training issue.
+This includes teaching your puppy bite inhibition, not to jump up at people, and not to snarl when their things are touched.
+All this should be initiated early on.

 As a medical issue, your Pitbull will exhibit consistent aggression symptoms, especially around 8-12 months of age, even though you have trained him right.